acalcutt/Vistumbler/wifidb/CLI/readme.txt

 ~~~~~~~~~~~~
 ~~~~~~~~~~~~
 1-> Forgot to add in the Debug variable and wrapper around the line echo, performance was severley hindered.
-2-> Changed console header and layout a little
+2-> Changed console header and layout a little.
 ==============================

 ~~~~~~~~~~~~